-The daily grind of life is hard, and harder than climbing.
-If you agree with that then you probably understand why climbing matters.
-And that’s what this blog is about, how climbing enriches and even enlightens our lives.
+The daily grind of life is hard, but everything in the mountains feels simple.
+If that resonates with you, then you know why pilgrimages to the peaks matter.
+And that’s what this blog is about, how mountains, often through climbing and mountaineering (though not exclusively,) enriches and even enlightens our lives.

 I spent 15 years in Washington, DC as a Congressional aide and lobbyist trying to make a difference while balancing family life and battling a daily two-hour commute.
 I stopped climbing and got outside less.
 One day, during a much-needed getaway to Vermont in 2010, this blog was born.